Petrosz007/msc-thesis/chapters/black_box.typ

 6. _All Pair Testing_: All the unique pairs of inputs are in the test case set.
 This way all the possible pairs are tested, but the test set is quite large.
 7. _State Transition Testing_: Used for state machines or User Interfaces, the transitions between states are tested.

 In this thesis we'll assume, that the input variables are independent.
-Otherwise domain analysis has to be used #todo[cite Beizer 1983, Binder 1999, Forgács and Kovács 2019].
+Otherwise domain analysis has to be used @Beizer1983-xr @Binder1999-kg @Forgacs2019-vr.

 Next I'll explain Equivalence Partitioning and Boundary Value Analysis in more detail, as GPT is based on those.